 Missouri Valley

-Grand Slam Connections: Clay courts located in USTA Missouri Valley
+Grand Slam connections: Clay courts located in the USTA Missouri Valley

-The grand slam race continues this month.
-USTA Missouri Valley may be several thousand miles away from Paris, France, but we can experience what it’s like to play on clay courts right here in our backyard.
+The Grand Slam race continues in May and June with the French Open.
+The USTA Missouri Valley may be located several thousand miles from Paris, but players can still experience what it’s like to play on clay courts right here in the section.

 The surface also changes the pace of play by slowing the ball down after it bounces.
 This gives players more time to think through their strategy and focus on their technique.
 It is especially helpful for beginners, as the extra reaction time makes it easier to practice different strokes and gain confidence on the court.

-Here’s a look at the clay courts we found in our five state area.
-Did we miss one?
+Here’s a look at clay courts in the USTA Missouri Valley’s five-state area.
+Did we miss any?
 Email us at communications@movalley.usta.com.

 Skip Advertisement